creptic/qbt-onadd/README.md

  - Dry run and test before making changes, All the settings are be made in config.
  - Uses qBittorrent setting for empty values, so only change what you prefer.
  - Command line options to help you easily authenticate with qBittorrent
- - Logging can be set to none, console (terminal), or file (must be writable).
-Useful for testing.
+ - Logging can be set to none(default), console (terminal), or file.(default=/home/user/.qbt-onadd/log.txt).
  - Additional options like ATM, Superseed, and Sequential download can be enabled/disabled.
  - All customization is done in config.
 No env variables, and no modifications to system.
  - Optional Verbose output (or to log) do show you whats being done.
- - Config file defaults to /home/user/.qbt-onadd/
+ - Config file defaults to /home/user/.qbt-onadd/settings.conf
  - Config can be set with -c in command-line, or hard-coded in script.
-You can write a default config with -w (see -h)
+ - You can write a default config with -w (see -h)
  - Minimal version available with example code (removed cmdline,logging,error checking and config).
  - Run from terminal, or add to qBittorrent External Add path in your qBittorrent webui or config.
 ***